@tokenring-ai/chrome

 - Launches its own browser with

-- Note: This tool operates independently of the ChromeService and agent configuration
+- Important: This tool operates independently of ChromeService and agent configuration

 Usage Examples